About

 1. Introducing the Hubble and BAO tensions.

-2. Exploring possible systematics.
+2. Exploring possible systematics and future tests.

 3. Potential theoretical solutions.